xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 We have a total of 48 + 8 + 8 + 8 = 72 ports 1GE.

-Note: only "optical" 1G ports are supported and not "copper" (no auto-neg).
+Note: only "optical" 1G ports are supported and not "copper" (since we don't support auto-negociation at 1G).

 ### 10GE